genai-llm/genai-gke/jupyternotebook/tutorial.md

 **Tip**: Click the copy button on the side of the code box to paste the command in the Cloud Shell terminal to run it.

-### Modify PLATFORM Terraform State Backend
+### Modify  Terraform State Backend

 Modify the ./platform/backend.tf and uncomment the code and update the backend bucket name.
-<walkthrough-editor-open-file filePath="./platform/backend.tf"> Open ./platform/backend.tf
+<walkthrough-editor-open-file filePath="./jupyternotebook/backend.tf"> Open backend.tf
 </walkthrough-editor-open-file>

 After changes file will look like below: